orablu/EECS391_Pr04/README.md

 buildProbGame2:
 	Runs the 32x32 map

-buildProbGameP:
+buildProbGameP/2P:
 	Runs the game in persistent mode.
-For more details, see above
+For more details, see the explanation above.